DeezjaVu/php-json-bookstore/docs/README.md

 ### PHP

 * Handles the data.
-* Acts as a go-between between JS and MySQL.
+* Acts as a go-between between JS and JSON storage.

 ### The Code